samaaron/tau5/README.md

 Tau5 will feature the same rock-solid well-timed OSC and MIDI implementations from Sonic Pi which are already running on the BEAM.

 We will also add the ability to send and receive events directly to all participants in your jam session for a new range of IO possibilities.

+## Next Intelligence

+Tau5 will feature an MCP server directly connected to its core API - to enable LLM/AI agents to work directly with it.
+Jam with AI, use it to help craft your next drum loop or tweak your synth params.